bearbob/pwa-progress-tracker/README.md

 A Progressive Web App (PWA) for tracking progress towards goals.
 This app allows users to create multiple trackers, each with a current value and target value.
 Progress is displayed visually with progress bars.

+This project exists because I want to track some things on my smartphone but most native apps either have limitations to trigger subscriptions or are full of ads.

 ## Features

 - Create multiple progress trackers with custom names